 FGM is prevalent among some diaspora communities in Canada and the USA.
 Anti-FGM legislation has been passed in both Canada (1997) and the USA (1996).
 A 2012 report estimated that 513,000 girls and women in the USA were at risk of FGM or its consequences.
-In the US, the number of women and girls at risk of FGM varies widely across the states.
-(Source: Population Reference Bureau, 2013).
+The number of women and girls at risk of FGM varies widely across the States.
+(Source: Population Reference Bureau, 2013.)

 In South America, FGM is known to be practised by Colombia’s Embera indigenous tribe.
 However, in 2012 an agreement was signed by the Embera tribe to end FGM, with the aim of total eradication of it by 2030.
 FGM is also believed to be prevalent in some communities in Ecuador, Panama and Peru.
 In 2009 indigenous authorities adopted an anti-FGM resolution in Colombia (Resolution No. 001 of 2009).